 It’s important to make the distinction, because each of these demands a different response.

 Taming Summer Bedtimes For Your Baby or Toddler

 Once you know why your baby or toddler is resisting bedtime more than usual this summer, you can decide how to respond.

 If you think your baby or toddler really isn’t tired enough for bed at his usual bedtime, then one option to deal with the bedtime delay is to simply embrace them.
-Set up a “downtime” routine in the evening, in which your baby or toddler works on puzzles, looks at book, or does some other quiet activities.
+Set up a “downtime” routine in the evening, in which your baby or toddler works on puzzles, looks at a book, or does some other quiet activities.
 Set bedtime 30 minutes to an hour later than usual, and allow this quiet time to be a long, slow wind-down before you finally put your child to bed.
 Doing this will reduce frustration for both of you.

-Just keep in mind that even with a later bedtime, toddlers in particular may still resist.
+Just keep in mind that even with a later bedtime, toddlers, in particular, may still resist.
 If your child is testing you, make sure you set firm limits for your toddler and return him promptly to bed, without much interaction.
 Anything too positive or too negative will make it a game and he will continue to be a “jack in the box.”